Welcome to Talbot's Doctor of Ministry Program!

 How long will it take to get my DMin degree?

 Successful completion of the Doctor of Ministry program includes three years of residency work and the completion of a doctoral project, which may take an additional year or two.
 Most students complete their degree in five years.
-However, students are permitted six years from the start date of their first residency to complete the program.
+However, students are permitted up to six years to complete the program.

 I'm in ministry and have a family, can I still find time to complete the DMin program?